-The third case (Figures 6 and 7) is to show effect of the tension parameters on the shape of the connection surface.
+The third case (Figures 7 and 8) is to show effect of the tension parameters on the shape of the connection surface.
 Two elliptic cylinders with different orientations are connected using different tension parameters.
-In Figure 6, both tension parameters are set to 0.1 while the tension parameters in Figure 7 are both set to 1.0.
-The results show that larger tension parameters usually generate smoother connection surfaces.
+In Figure 7, both tension parameters are set to 0.1 while the tension parameters in Figure 8 are both set to 1.0., The results show that larger tension parameters usually generate smoother connection surfaces.
+The last case is a comparison of the new approach (Figure 9) with Filip's Hermite blending approach (Figure 10).
+Since the Hermite blending approach is actually piecewise G^1 only, the smoothness of the result shown in Figure 10 is not as good as the one shown in Figure 10 is not as good as the one shown in Figure 10.

-The last case is a comparison of the new approach (Figure 8) with Filip's Hermite blending approach (Figure 9).
-Since the Hermite blending approach is actually piecewise $G^1$ only, the smoothness of the result shown in Figure 9 is not as good as the one shown in Figure 8, as can be seen from the highlights on the resulting connection surfaces.
+ure 9, as can be seen from the highlights on the resulting connection surfaces.